rpanderson/analysislib-mloop/README.md

 run.save_result(name='y', value=your_result if your_condition else np.nan)
 ```

-Shots with `your_condition = False` will be reported as 'bad' to M-LOOP, which postpones the next iteration of optimisation.
+... and set `ignore_bad = true` in the analysis section of `mloop_config.ini`.
+Shots with `your_condition = False` will be not elicit a new cost, thus postponing the next iteration of optimisation.
+An example of such a multi-shot routine can be found in fake_result_multishot.py.

+#### Can mloop_multishot.py be a single-shot routine?

+The `mloop_multishot.py` script can be loaded as a single-shot analysis routine if `cost_key` derives from another single-shot routine, so long as it runs _after_ that routine.

 ## Implementation